Why Egil's Saga is not describing Brunanburh

 • Egil’s Saga’s battle was in the north of modern England.
 Brunanburh was in the north of modern England.

 • Egil’s Saga says that Æthelstan’s adversaries were an alliance of invaders from the north.
-Brunanburh is the only documented military major conflict in which Æthelstan faced an alliance of invaders from the north.
+Brunanburh is the only well documented military conflict in which Æthelstan faced an alliance of invaders from the north.

 • Egil’s Saga says that the leader of the invaders was King Olaf.
 Brunanburh is the only military conflict in which Æthelstan is known to have faced a leader named Olaf (aka Anlaf).